lorenz-h/pyplot-over-ip/README.md

 pltip.show(fig)

 ```
-On your local machine run the receiver:
+To display figures on your local machine run the receiver:

 ```shell
 pyplot-over-ip --password your_secure_password